Your free business.com+ membership unlocks exclusive tech deals and advisor support

 To help businesses find the right document management system, we researched and analyzed dozens of options.
 With each product and vendor, we investigated its services, watched tutorials and how-to videos, tested out the system when possible and read user comments.
 We also considered the pricing listed on these services’ websites and contacted each company’s customer service department by phone or live chat, if possible, posing as new business owners to gauge the quality of support each provider offers.

-During our evaluations, we considered ease of use, whether the solution was on-premises or cloud-hosted, the file cabinet structure, search capabilities, scanning options, editing abilities, collaboration tools, security measures, integrations, workflow abilities, mobile access, customer service and cost.
-When seeking a document management system for businesses prioritizing integrations, we looked for a service capable of integrating seamlessly with hundreds of popular business software solutions for streamlined operations.
+During our evaluations, we considered ease of use, whether the solution was on-premises or cloud-hosted, the file cabinet structure, search capabilities, scanning options, editing abilities, collaboration tools, security measures, integrations, workflow capabilities, mobile access, customer service and cost.
+When seeking a document management system for businesses that prioritize integrations, we looked for a service capable of connecting seamlessly with a wide range of popular business software solutions to support streamlined day-to-day operations.

 We recommend DocuWare for …